 If you are a U.S. Lawful Permanent Resident, you must renew your green card every ten years by filing Form I-90.
 As part of the renewal process, you will be required to undergo a new background search and biometrics check, which will include fingerprinting.
 If you have been charged or convicted with a crime, even a misdemeanor crime, and need to renew your green card, you should consult an attorney experienced in both criminal and immigration law.

 Misdemeanor crime is a serious issue for non-citizens.
 The attorneys at Chicago’s Godoy Law Office fight for the rights of immigrants in Illinois and help immigrants navigate the complex and numerous immigration policies, procedures, and regulations.
-If you need help with a criminal charge or another immigration issue, please contact our office at 855-554-6369.
+If you need help with a criminal charge or another immigration issue, please contact our office online today.